SharkTal/ownserver/README.md

 [GNU Screen cheat-sheet](http://neophob.com/2007/04/gnu-screen-cheat-sheet/)

 These cheat sheets list all the available commands, but you only need to know a few (creating and closing windows, navigating between windows) to get more productive.

+## Enabling swap
+Is your server running out of memory but you don't want to upgrade to a more expensive droplet?
+See [enabling swap](https://github.com/jusju/ownserver/blob/master/enabling_swap.md) as a workaround.

 ## Using Puppet